Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: User Study Setup

 \subsection{Study Design}

-We employed a within-subjects design, with each participant completing a task in two conditions: our \textsc{Co-Evolution} workflow and a \textsc{Baseline} interface.
-To mitigate potential learning and carryover effects, we used two distinct yet comparable task domains: content moderation for campus-community comments and for restaurant-review comments.
+We employed a within-subjects design, with each participant completing a task in two conditions: our \textit{Co-Evolution} workflow and a \textit{baseline} interface.
+To mitigate potential learning and carryover effects, we used two distinct yet comparable task domains: content moderation for campus community websites and for restaurant reviews.
 The order of conditions and the assignment of domains to each condition were counterbalanced across participants using a balanced Latin square.
 To further reduce domain-specific priming, participants completed a tutorial with a third, distinct domain (YouTube comments) before starting each of the two experimental blocks.
+The study was approved by our institution's IRB.